digitallyinduced/ihp/Guide/controller.markdown

 ## Creating a new Controller

 We recommend using the code generators for adding a new controller.
 Using the web GUI, you can open [http://localhost:8001/NewController](http://localhost:8001/NewController).
-Using the CLI run `new-controller CONTROLLER_NAME`.
+Using the CLI, run `new-controller CONTROLLER_NAME`.

 The following section will guide you through the manual process of creating a new controller.